 The base salaries of executive officers are established after review of relevant data of other executives with similar responsibilities from published industry reports and surveys of similarly situated companies.
-The objective is to maintain the Company's annual executive salaries at levels competitive with the market average base salary of executive officers in similar positions.
-The market reviewed is comprised of similarly sized high technology companies within and outside the Company's industry.
-The Compensation Committee has established base salary and incentives for the executive officers for 1999.
+The objective is to maintain Advanced Energy's annual executive salaries at levels competitive with the market average base salary of executive officers in similar positions.
+The market reviewed is comprised of similarly sized high technology companies within and outside Advanced Energy's industry as described and reported in the Radford Executive Compensation Survey ("Radford") and in a study conducted for Advanced Energy by SCA Consulting.
+There are approximately 90 companies in the Radford universe used by the Compensation Committee.
+The Compensation Committee has established base salary and incentives for the executive officers for 2001.